rajgoel/course-scientific-programming/01-lab/slides.md

 ## E-Assignments

-On https://e-assignments.net you will find a collection of self-study exercises, helping you to learn how to implement solutions for common tasks in business anylytics and data science.
+On https://e-assignments.net you will find a collection of self-study exercises, helping you to learn how to implement solutions for common tasks in business analytics and data science.

 > [!IMPORTANT]
-> You must use your KLU email address to register on https://e-assignments.net.
+> You must use your KLU email address to register.

 ---